MetPX/sarracenia/docs/source/Contribution/Development.rst

 This will provide a shell in an initialized VM.
 To configure it::

-  git clone -b v03_wip https://github.com/MetPX/sarracenia sr3
+  git clone -b development https://github.com/MetPX/sarracenia sr3
   cd sr3

 There are scripts that automate the installation of necessary environment to be able to run tests::